google/go-containerregistry/cmd/crane/doc/crane_mutate.md

 ```
   -a, --annotation stringToString   New annotations to add (default [])
-      --entrypoint string           New entrypoint to set
+      --entrypoint strings          New entrypoint to set
   -h, --help                        help for mutate
   -l, --label stringToString        New labels to add (default [])
   -t, --tag string                  New tag to apply to mutated image.
 If not provided, push by digest to the original image repository.